analysis-tools-dev/static-analysis/README.md

 - [ShiftLeft](https://www.shiftleft.io) :copyright: - Identify vulnerabilities that are unique to your code base before they reach production.
 Leverages the Code Property Graph (CPG) to run its analyses concurrently in a single graph of graphs.
 Automatically finds business logic flaws in dev like hardcoded secrets and logic bombs
 - [ShiftLeft Scan](https://slscan.io) - Scan is a free open-source DevSecOps platform for detecting security issues in source code and dependencies.
 It supports a broad range of languages and CI/CD pipelines.
 - [shipshape](https://github.com/google/shipshape) :warning: - Static program analysis platform that allows custom analyzers to plug in through a common interface.
-- [shisho](https://docs.shisho.dev/) - A lightweight static code analyzer designed for developers and security teams.
-It allows you to analyze and transform source code with an intuitive DSL similar to sed, but for code.
 - [Sider](https://sider.review) :copyright: - An automated code reviewing tool.
 Improving developers' productivity.
 - [Similarity Tester](https://dickgrune.com/Programs/similarity_tester/) - A tool that finds similarities between or within files to support you encountering DRY principle violations.
 - [Snyk](https://snyk.io) :copyright: - Vulnerability scanner for dependencies of node.js apps (free for Open Source Projects).